Parenting, Donor eggs

 Read more: Why We Don’t Believe in Anonymous Egg Donation

-Why do I want to work with an anonymous donor?
+Why do some parents choose an anonymous egg donor?

 Parents who want to have an anonymous donor typically say that they want to take this path because they believe anonymity will allow them to establish clear boundaries and to protect the mother–child relationship.
 They believe that having the donor in the picture may complicate the donor–child relationship and undermine the intended mother’s ability to feel secure in her role as mother.